rehierl/node-tree-outliner/about-seq-nodes.md

 A sequence (s1) is **a sequence that is merely subsequent to a node** (n2), if the first node of that sequence is merely subsequent to that node (i.e. if there are one or more nodes in between).

+* strictly subsequent => subsequent
+* subsequent => not necessarily strictly subsequent

+A sequence that is strictly subsequent to a node is also subsequent to it.
+In contrary to that, a sequence that is subsequent to a node is not necessarily strictly subsequent to it (there may be any number of nodes in between).

 <!-- ======================================================================= -->
 ## Sequences that are subsequent to a sequence